magma/S1APTester/README.md

 ## License

-S1APTester is BSD License licensed, as found in the LICENSE file.
+S1APTester is licensed under the BSD License, as found in the [LICENSE](./LICENSE) file.